 For the 2009 rulemaking, staff produced a set of illustrative scenarios that relied, in part, on California receiving its proportional share of the cellulosic ethanol volumes originally mandated in the RFS2.
 The RFS2 is a program run by U.S. EPA that requires specific volume amounts of biofuels by 2022, including corn ethanol, biomass-based diesel, advanced biofuels, and cellulosic biofuels.
 The original 2009 scenarios showed that California would be able to meet the 2020 LCFS requirements.

 Since 2009, the United States Environmental Protection Agency (U.S. EPA) has drastically reduced the mandated volumes of cellulosic ethanol, and the Energy Information Administration (EIA) has significantly reduced its projections of cellulosic ethanol production over the next 10 years.
-The reduction in the amount of low-CI, cellulosic ethanol in the market has generated concerns that regulated parties may not be able to meet the LCFS requirements after the next couple of years.
-Therefore, updating the illustrative scenarios is an important consideration in estimating whether regulated parties can meet LCFS targets and if there is a need to adjust the compliance schedule.2.
-Updated 2011 Illustrative scenarios
+The reduction in the amount of low-CI, cellulosic ethanol in the market has generated concerns that regulated parties may not be able to meet the LCFS requirements as early as 2015.
+Therefore, updating the illustrative scenarios is an important consideration in estimating whether regulated parties can meet LCFS targets and if there is a need to adjust the compliance schedule.

+Staff’s scenarios are all predicated on the assumption that the available volumes of these low-CI fuels will greatly increase over the next several years – and that these fuels will be preferentially used in California.
+If the shortfall persists, or if the fuels are not able to preferentially come to California (due to competition for these fuels or for other reasons) it calls into question the feasibility of the LCFS.
+Several stakeholders have urged staff to take action now to address this potential shortfall – making the case that a process in place early in the life of the program provides for certainty for investors and regulated parties than an abrupt change to the program that occure when problems emerge.

+2. Updated 2011 Illustrative scenarios

 Based on current and developing fuel and vehicle technologies, feedstock availabilities, and other factors, ARB staff has analyzed a number of illustrative scenarios to illustrate potential outcomes under various circumstances.
 The objective of the scenarios is to help address questions regarding the ability of regulated to parties to meet the CI reduction targets required under the LCFS.
+It is important to note that many Panel members have expressed concern that these scenarios have not undergone rigorous analysis to clarify the reasonableness of the assumption.
+Staff acknowledges that these scenarios are for illustration only, have not undergone thorough analysis to quantify feasibility, and cannot be used to demonstrate the feasibility or cost of compliance with the LCFS targets.
+Staff further acknowledges that these scenarios contain assumptions that can reaspnably be characterized as highly optimistic – including an assumption that California receives a disproportionate volume of the US’s supply low CI fuels (up to 90%) – even when many others states are considering adopting a LCFS.
+If some or all of these states (which currently represent some four times the gasoline volumes of California) implement a LCFS, many or most of these scenarios become inoperable.

 In this analysis, staff presents fourteen illustrative scenarios – eight for gasoline and its substitute fuels and six for diesel fuel and its substitute fuels.
 These scenarios include a mix of fuels and strategies that may satisfy the LCFS targets.
 As noted, these scenarios are different from the 2009 illustrative scenarios for various reasons, including the assumptions used and the substantial reduction in the RFS2 mandate for cellulosic ethanol.
 Appendix B provides a brief comparison of the main differences between the 2009 and 2011 illustrative scenarios.
 As the LCFS program moves forward, staff will continue to monitor the factors built into the scenarios.